-Each pin may be individually programmed as input or output with various configurations (except for PBO on devices with the EXTERNAL STOP MODE CONTROL option).
+Each pin may be individually programmed as input or output with various configurations.

 This is achieved by writing the relevant bit in the Data (DR), Data Direction (DDR) and Option registers (OR).
-Table 12 illustrates the various port configurations which can be selected by user software.
+Table 11 I/O Port Option Selection illustrates the various port configurations which can be selected by user software.